 Holi the festival of colors is the most vibrant in all Hindu festivals.
 It marks the end of the winter season in India.
 On this festive day, people have been seen to play and enjoy with colors.
 They meet and greet one another to start with the new beginnings.

-How people celebrate Holi?
+How do we celebrate Holi?

 Celebrating the colorful festivals brings lots of happiness and also involves some basic rituals: